1902-feb04-java/training-code/7-msa/notes.md

+# Web Services
-SOA – Service Oriented Architecture
+## SOA – Service Oriented Architecture
   – Monolith architecture
   – Data access + Logic + Web
   – What if we broke it up into discrete layers/modules?
 Benefits include: